 Bhangarh Fort was built in the 17th century by Bhagwant Das, the son of Madho Singh I, who belonged to the Kachwaha kingdom.
 If folktales are to be believed then no single kingdom has ever lived in the fort for long and for a major period of the time, the fort remained deserted.
 In 1720, a famine hit the place and even the villagers relocated to another place.
 It is also documented that Raja Man Singh later acquired the fort into his estate.
 The fort comprises 5 grand gates that include the main entrance gate, Delhi Gate, Lahori Gate, Ajmeri Gate, and Phulbari Gate.
 Today the fort is one of the most visited and talked about tourist destinations in India.

-The priest cast a spell on a perfume that Ratnavati’s maid bought for the princess so that she could fell in love with him.
-Knowing this, the princess threw the bottle which hit a boulder and it is believed that the priest was crushed under that and before dying he cursed the princess and the fort.
-Just after a year, a battle was fought over the kingdom in which the princess and her family lost and died.
+The priest cast a spell on a perfume that Ratnavati’s maid bought for the princess so that she could fall in love with him.
+As soon as the princess got to know this, the princess threw the bottle aside, which hit a boulder and broke.
+The priest couldn't take this was crushed under the emotional grief and soon died.
+However, before dying he cursed the princess and the fort.
+It is said that just after a year, a battle was fought over the kingdom in which the princess and her family lost and died.
 Since then people believe that all this happened because of the curse of the priest.

 According to another popular tale, there lived a Sadhu named Guru Balu Nath at the top of the hill, where the fort is now located.
 In order to begin the construction of the fort, the sadhu was needed to be relocated hence he was requested to do so.
 The Sadhu agreed to relocate nearby but said that the fort should not cast a shadow on his house at any time of the day.

 Sadhu’s request was acknowledged and later a change in the design of the fort was suggested by Ajab Singh.
 He suggested adding columns which, after the construction, shadowed the house of the Sadhu.
-This made the Sadhu so angry that he cursed the fort to remain roofless forever and locals claim that even if they try to build a roof, it mysteriously collapses after a few days.
+This made the Sadhu so angry that he cursed the fort to remain roofless forever and locals claim that even if they try to build a roof, it mysteriously collapses after some span of time.

+Tantrik ki Chatri.
 Tantrik ki Chatri is the stone hut of the Sadhu Balu Nath, who in some folk tales is referred to as Balak Nath.
 Locals claim that this was the hut on which the shadow of the fort fell and as a result of it the Sadhu cursed the fort.
-Tourists can explore the hut on a visit to the fort.
+Tourists can explore the hut while visiting the fort.

-Just at the entrance of the fort, there lies a Someshwar, Mangla Devi, Ganesha and Hanuman temple, which tourists can visit either to explore them or to pray for a safe and sound visit to the fort.
+Explore the Temples or Pray for a Safe Visit.
+Just at the entrance of the fort, there lies Someshwar, Mangla Devi, Ganesha and Hanuman temple, which tourists can visit either to explore them or to pray for a safe and sound visit to the fort.

 The intricate carvings on the walls of these temples are inspired by the nagara style of architecture which will definitely urge you to spend a moment or two appreciating the architecture and not just stay scared throughout the visit.

-Archaeological Survey of India (ASI) that maintains the historical structures in the country has issued an advisory to the tourists that forbids them to visit the fort or hang around the fort before the sunrise and after the sunset.
+Archaeological Survey of India (ASI) which is responsible for maintaining the historical structures in the country has issued an advisory to the tourists that forbids them to visit the fort or hang around the fort before the sunrise and after the sunset.
 As per the warning sign placed at the fort, trespassing the fort is punishable and the guilty might also have to face legal discourse.

 Any time of the year is great to visit Bhangarh Fort.
 Tourists who like to avoid the hot climate must skip visiting the place in summer, i.e, between March to June, because the temperature may go up to 45-degree Celcius.
 Otherwise, any month is great to visit the fort, in case you wish to experience the chill and the gloomy environment then visiting in the winter season between November to February is great.
 Bhangarh Fort timings are from 6 am to 6 pm.